jasonhancock/nagios-puppet/README.md

 }
 ```

-If you have authentication in front of the dashboard, you will have to modify the
-script to accept a username/password.
-If the dashboard is running on a port other
+If the dashboard is running on a port other than port 80, adjust the -p
-than port 80, adjust the -p parameter in the command.
-If your dashboard is behind
-ssl, add the -s option.
+parameter in the command.
+If your dashboard is behind ssl, add the -s option.
+If you are using HTTP basic authentication, see the -U, -P and -r options.

 **check_puppet_comptime:**